elasticpath/react-pwa-reference-storefront/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project. 👍

 ### Reporting Bugs
+Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+Create an issue and provide the following information by filling in [the template](ISSUE_TEMPLATE.md).
 Bugs are tracked as [Support tickets](https://support.elasticpath.com/support/).
 Create an issue and provide the following information by filling in [the template](ISSUE_TEMPLATE.md).

 Explain the problem and include additional details to help maintainers reproduce the problem: